darshan-jain-29/auto-update-electron-app-using-electron-updater/README.md

-Please follow the steps to achieve the electron js auto-update code working.
+Please follow the steps to achieve the electron js auto-update code working..

 1. `npm install electron-updater` (For using auto-updater)
 2. `npm install electron-log` (This will help to see the errors in logs)